-The lawsuits seek compensation for the pain and suffering caused by the steam burn injury.
+If you have been burned by manhole cover steam, you may be able to file a lawsuit.
+These lawsuits seek compensation for your pain and suffering caused by the steam burn injury.
 This includes pain and suffering as well as scars and disfigurements caused by the burns.
 They also seek reimbursement of medical bills and expenses incurred due to the injuries.

 Burn Injury Classifications

 Burn injuries are classified in three tiers: first degree, second degree, and third degree.

 First degree burns usually affect the outer layer of the skin.
 A first degree burn tends to be moist and red in color.
 A burn of this nature is generally resolved within one week.

 A second degree burn is one that penetrates the outer layer of skin and extends to the deeper layer know as the dermis.
 Pressure on a second degree burn tends to produce red blanches.
 The burn is moist and pinkish.
 A superficial second degree burn should heal spontaneously, often within two weeks.
 However, sometimes, a second degree burn can run deeper into the skin.
 A burn of this nature will be dry and whitish in color.
 It will not produce red blanches with the application of pressure.
 A burn of this nature can take three to four weeks on average to heal.
 There is a risk that a deep second degree burn could leave scars.